near/borsh/README.md

 cd ../borsh; cargo publish
 ```

-Make sure you are on master change, then tag the code and push the tag:
+Make sure you are on the master branch, then tag the code and push the tag:
 ```bash
 git tag -a v9.9.9 -m "My superawesome change." git push origin v9.9.9